argovis/documentation/docs/_sources/getting_started/toy_environment.rst.txt

 All the profiles from the float 4902911 should have been written to ``argo-database/profiles/aoml/4902911/profiles``.
 You can add more or all of the floats in this fashion if you wish.

 5. In order to simplify environment setup, we'll run our database update script from a containerized environment that has all the tooling you'll need pre-installed.
-Start and connect to this contianerized environment from the ``argo-database`` directory:
+Start and connect to this containerized environment from the ``argo-database`` directory:

    .. code:: bash